norcams/docs-enduser/docs/ssh.rst

 **This is the recommended approach!**

-If the local computer is Linux, any BSD variant such as FreeBSD, MacOS or Windows 10, the easiest way is to create a key pair locally if you don't already have one, using the command ``ssh-keygen`` (on Windows it's called ``ssh-keygen.exe``):
+If the local computer is Linux, any BSD variant such as FreeBSD, MacOS or Windows, the easiest way is to create a key pair locally if you don't already have one, using the command ``ssh-keygen`` (on Windows it's called ``ssh-keygen.exe``):